Below is the complete list of workshops given on this day and time.

 The workshop will be facilitated by Minor - Projektkontor für Bildung und Forschung in collaboration with Tür an Tür / MigraNet - IQ Landesnetzwerk Bayern.
 Since 2015 IQ's Fachstelle Einwanderung is based at Minor.
 Minor is an important player within the discourse of fair integration of refugees in Germany.
 Tür an Tür is a firmly integrated player in the context of labour market integration of refugees in Germany.

-Presenter: Doritt Komitowski, Lawyer, Minor - Projektkontor für Bildung und Forschung
+Presenter: Doritt Komitowski, Project Coordinator, Minor - Projektkontor für Bildung und Forschung